DayuanTan/multicast-programming-multicast-ordering/README.md

 # 4. Implementation Explanation

 1. Firstly I Implemented multicast programming for 1 sender and multiple receivers using sender.cpp and receiver.cpp files.
-2. Secondly I merged them into one process with 2 threads (send and receive for each).
+2. Secondly I merged them into one process with 2 threads.
+One for sending messages while another one for continuously receiving messages from multicast group.
 This is required in assignment 2.
 3. Thridly I implemented caucal ordering.